 The steps include the following:

-1) See whether you meet the academic requirements for postgraduate studies at EECE (consult Admission & Registration)
+1) See whether you meet the academic requirements for postgraduate studies at EECE (consult Admission and Degree Fulfillment Requirements)

 2) Consult the Research Groups page to decide in which research group you would like to work.

 For honours study: review the modules that you can take at Honours: Modules, Timetables & Textbooks, and the modules prescribed by the Research Groups.
-Contact the head of the Research Group to confirm that the group can accommodate you, and to confirm the availability of a study leader if you plan to take one or more of the following modules: EPT 732, EPT 733, EIN 731, EIN 732.
+Contact the Head of the Research Group to confirm that the group can accommodate you, and to confirm the availability of a study leader for the compulsory core module EIN 732, and for the research modules EPT 732 and EPT 733 if you plan to take one or more of them.
 You may also contact a prospective study leader directly.
 Your study leader will likely be your supervisor during further study for a masters or PhD.

 For masters and PhD study: contact a potential supervisor that you would like to work with, and confirm his/her availability.

-3) Follow the formal application process outlined under Admission & Registration.
+3) Follow the formal application process outlined under Application and Registration Procedure

 How to Register